hackclub/hackclub/workshops/sprig_dodge/README.md

 spawnObstacle();
 ```

-Woohoo!
+Woo-hoo!
 We have our first obstacle!

 Let's test the moving part.
 Append the following to your code.